 In December 2007, KKR, along with 15 other private equity firms and investment banks, were named as defendants in a purported class action complaint filed in the United States District Court for the District of Massachusetts by shareholders in certain public companies acquired by private equity firms since 2003.
 In August 2008, KKR, along with 16 other private equity firms and investment banks, were named as defendants in a purported consolidated amended class action complaint.
 The suit alleges that from mid-2003 defendants have violated antitrust laws by allegedly conspiring to rig bids, restrict the supply of private equity financing, fix the prices for target companies at artificially low levels, and divide up an alleged market for private equity services for leveraged buyouts.
 The complaint seeks injunctive relief on behalf of all persons who sold securities to any of the defendants in leveraged buyout transactions and specifically challenges nine transactions.
-The amended complaint also includes five purported sub-classes of plaintiffs seeking unspecified monetary damages and/or with respect to five of the nine challenged transactions.
-The first stage of discovery concluded on or about April 15, 2010, and on April 26, 2010, plaintiffs filed a motion seeking an order allowing plaintiffs to proceed to the second stage of discovery.
-KKR, along with the other named defendants, intends to oppose plaintiffs' motion.
+The amended complaint also includes five purported sub-classes of plaintiffs seeking unspecified monetary damages and/or restitution with respect to five of the nine challenged transactions.
+The first stage of discovery concluded on or about April 15, 2010.
+On August 18, 2010, the court granted plaintiffs' motion to proceed to a second stage of discovery in part and denied it in part.
+Specifically, the court granted a second stage of discovery as to eight additional transactions but denied a second stage of discovery as to any transactions beyond the additional eight specified transactions.
+The court also ordered that plaintiffs must move to amend their complaint to include the additional eight transactions on or before September 17, 2010.